 My blood test couldn’t detect celiac disease anymore.
 Five years ago, my Endomysial Antibody IgA test was positive (normal is negative) and my t-Transglutaminase (tTg) IgA was 10 (normal is 0-3).
 Studies have demonstrated that endomysial antibodies have over 99% specificity for gluten sensitive enteropathy.

 I don’t want to be misleading, however.
 You have to be eating gluten in order for a test for celiac disease to be accurate.
 I haven’t knowingly had gluten in seven years, so it makes sense that my celiac disease blood test would be negative.
-(I also took a Gluten Detective test, which could not detect gluten in my urine either.)
+(You can test yourself for celiac disease with this at-home blood test.)

 I feel healthy.
 I take no prescription drugs.
 I have none of the symptoms (painful bloating, chronic gas, migraines, etc.) that plagued me for years, and that’s why I believe I have effectively healed my body from the damages caused by celiac disease.

 Mind you, I will always have celiac disease and will always need to be gluten-free, but what I’m doing is WORKING to help me live a symptom-free, healthy life.